scikit-learn-contrib/MAPIE/notebooks/regression/tutorial_regression.md

 out-of-distribution data.
 Note however that there are no theoretical guarantees on the coverage level for out-of-distribution data.
+Here it's important to note that the quantile method most likely has negative values (at $x = -6.5$) of width thereby giving a low average width.
+This can be due to its inherit structure, it is possible that the prediction values for quantile 0.025 can be greater than that of 0.975 points where a lot of uncertainty lies.

-## 3. Estimating the uncertainty with different sklearn-compatible regressors
+## 4. Estimating the uncertainty with different sklearn-compatible regressors

 MAPIE can be used with any kind of sklearn-compatible regressor.
 Here, we